golemfactory/yagna-docs/requestor-tutorials/golem-application-fundamentals/hl-api-work-generator-pattern.md

 For each set of commands that we'd like to execute on the provider's end, the `new_script()` is called on the `WorkContext` instance to create a `Script` object to hold our execution script.

-Then, a `run()` method is called on the `Script` instance to build a command to issue a `bash` statement on a remote VM.
+Then, a `run()` method is called on the `Script`/`WorkContext` instance to build a command to issue a `bash` statement on a remote VM.
 This call builds a RUN command.
 Note that we're saving a handle to its future result \(which is an async awaitable that will be filled with the actual result later\).

 A subsequent `yield` statement then sends the prepared script to the caller of the `worker()` method, which effectively passes it for execution by the provider.